nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Continuous improvement

-We are very aware that running a full benchmark is a significant effort to put all the pieces together.
+We are very aware that running a full benchmark requires a significant effort to put all the pieces together.

-We want to be able to capitalize on this effort and progressively integrate the work done for this 11B benchmark our continuous integration and release pipeline, pretty much as we did with the [default performance test suite](https://github.com/nuxeo/nuxeo/tree/master/ftests/nuxeo-server-gatling-tests) and the site [benchmarks.nuxeo.com](https://benchmarks.nuxeo.com/).
+We want to be able to capitalize on this effort and progressively integrate the work done for this 11B benchmark with our continuous integration and release pipeline, pretty much as we did with the [default performance test suite](https://github.com/nuxeo/nuxeo/tree/master/ftests/nuxeo-server-gatling-tests) and the site [benchmarks.nuxeo.com](https://benchmarks.nuxeo.com/).

 Ideally, we want to be able to:

 - run multi-billions tests regularly
 - be able to quickly build a demo site with multiple billions of documents

-The challenge is that running such a benchmark requires to coordinate a lot of different moving pieces:
+The challenge is that running a benchmark such as this requires coordination of a lot of different moving pieces:

-- Data Generation
+- Data generation
   - i.e. generate the binary files for Snowball or for S3
   - i.e. generate the CSV files
 - Import the data into Kafka